Top executives often report to a board of directors.

 The responsibilities of top executives largely depend on an organization’s size.
-For example, an owner or manager of a small organization, such as an independent retail store, often is responsible for purchasing, hiring, training, quality control, and day-to-day supervisory duties.
-In large organizations, however, top executives typically focus more on formulating policies and strategic planning, while general and operations managers direct day-to-day operations.
+In small organizations, such as an independent retail store, an owner or manager often is responsible for hiring, training, quality control, and day-to-day supervisory duties.
+In large organizations, chief executives typically focus on formulating policies and planning strategies, while general and operations managers direct day-to-day operations.

-The following are examples of types of top executives working in the private sector:
+The following are examples of types of top executives:

-General and operations managers oversee operations that are too diverse and general to be classified into one area of management or administration.
-Responsibilities may include formulating policies, managing daily operations, and planning the use of materials and human resources.
-They make staff schedules, assign work, and ensure that projects are completed.
+General and operations managers oversee activities that are too diverse to be classified into one area of management or administration.
+Responsibilities may include formulating policies, directing daily operations, and planning the use of materials and human resources.
+These managers make staff schedules, assign work, and ensure that projects are completed.
 In some organizations, the tasks of chief executive officers may overlap with those of general and operations managers.

-Mayors, along with governors, city managers, and county administrators, are chief executive officers of governments.
-They typically oversee budgets, programs, and the use of resources.
+Mayors, city managers, county administrators, and governors are chief executive officers of governments.
+They usually oversee budgets, programs, and the use of resources.
 Mayors and governors must be elected to office, whereas managers and administrators are typically appointed.